Iran Threatens to Quit Nuclear Talks if Israel Continues Lebanon Attacks

 *this image is generated using AI for illustrative purposes only.

-According to the report, Araghchi told several counterparts on Friday that the ceasefire in Lebanon is a 'make-or-break' issue for the negotiations.
-Iranian officials have emphasized the need to see the ceasefire hold before proceeding with the Switzerland meeting.
-Israeli Prime Minister Benjamin Netanyahu stated on Thursday that Israeli forces would remain in a security zone in southern Lebanon for as long as necessary to meet security requirements.
+The Iranian delegation has threatened to withdraw from the Switzerland negotiations if Israel continues its attacks in Lebanon, sharply escalating the stakes of the diplomatic process.
+Iranian Foreign Minister Abbas Araghchi had earlier told several counterparts that the ceasefire in Lebanon is a 'make-or-break' issue for the talks.
+Israeli Prime Minister Benjamin Netanyahu stated that Israeli forces would remain in a security zone in southern Lebanon for as long as necessary to meet security requirements, a position that directly conflicts with Iran's demands.

-Key Mediators and Diplomatic Moves
+Key Delegations and Diplomatic Movements

-Qatari Prime Minister Mohammed bin Abdulrahman Al Thani, a principal intermediary between the US and Iran, arrived in Switzerland earlier Friday.
-Vice President JD Vance had been expected to lead the US delegation but postponed his trip at the last minute on Thursday night.
-It remains unclear whether he will join the negotiations this weekend.
+White House envoy Steve Witkoff is traveling to Switzerland for the first round of discussions on a potential US-Iran nuclear agreement, as reported by Axios.
+Trump envoy Jared Kushner is already in Switzerland, while Araghchi was expected to travel to the country, though plans remain subject to change.
+The talks were initially scheduled to begin on Friday but were delayed due to escalating clashes between Israel and Hezbollah in Lebanon.
+Qatari Prime Minister Mohammed bin Abdulrahman Al Thani, a principal intermediary between the US and Iran, arrived in Switzerland to facilitate the discussions.
+Vice President JD Vance had been expected to lead the US delegation but postponed his trip at the last minute, and it remains unclear whether he will join the negotiations.

 | Official | Role | Status |